devplanet-dp/firebase-video-upload/README.md

 ## Fastlane lanes

 A lane is a workflow of sequential tasks.
-Lane has a description and name where you can execute these lanes with the name on the command line.
+Each lane has a description and name where you can execute these lanes.
 In this tutorial you will create lanes for:

 1. Creating apps in Apple Developer Portal and App Store Connect.
 2. Certificate handling
 3. Building app
 4. Uploading app to TestFlight
 5. Automating Screenshots
-6. Releasing app
+6. Releasing the finished application

 ## Creating your app with Fastlane

-Before creating the app you need to provide your Apple ID in **Appfile** inside fastlane.
+Before creating the app you need to provide your Apple ID in **Appfile** inside the fastlane.
 By setting this, fastlane won's ask it repeatedly.
 Open **Appfile** and remove `#` sign against **apple_id** field.
 You can fill **app_identifier** field once you created the app.
 If somehow your App Store Connect and Apple Developer portal usernames are different, replace the **apple_id** line with:
 ```
 apple_dev_portal_id("[[APPLE_DEVELOPER_ACCOUNT_USERNAME]]")
 itunes_connect_id("[[APP_STORE_CONNECT_ACCOUNT_USERNAME]]")